This Project: Research for the Fediverse

 Research output Link to heading

 The answers to these research questions matter in the first place to the “architects” of the Fediverse: Those who develop the platforms and the open protocol.
 In addition, the results will offer useful insights for the Fediverse organizers and advocates: Those who set up local servers, organize events, and lobby politicians to leave Big Tech social media.
-Results are made available in an open knowledge base, open for everyone to read and contribute to themselves.

 Research Projects Link to heading

-This project currently envisions four research subprojects.
+This project currently envisions three research sub-projects.

 Liberating target communities Link to heading